mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 the entire ecosystem wants to kill and eat visitors or where certain diseases are endemic.

 The ‘3 Hs’ can be helpful to the Referee in deciding on an adventure.
 If the Travellers are to be running around unhindered in the countryside, the adventure needs to be set on a Habitable or perhaps minor Hazard world.
 One set on a Hostile planet will require more equipment and there are some encounters that simply cannot occur in this environment.
-In some cases, such as one- off adventures, the Referee might decide which H is required and then assign a UWP code to create one.
+In some cases, such as one-off adventures, the Referee might decide which H is required and then assign a UWP code to create one.

 GENERAL CHARACTERISTICS

 The Travellers’ first impressions of a world are usually determined by the Atmosphere code, with
 Size and Hydrographics playing a smaller part.
 Upon